Items tagged “infectious disease”

 Peripheral lung opacities (mnemonic)

 Mnemonics for peripheral lung opacities seen on chest x-ray or CT are useful to remember differentials.
-Examples include: AEIOU SIC CUE Mnemonics AEIOU A: alveolar sarcoidosis E: eosinophilic pneumonia I: infarction O: cryptogenic organizing pneumonia (COP) U: usual interstitial pneumon...
+Examples include: AEIOU SIC CUE Mnemonics AEIOU A: alveolar sarcoidosis E: eosinophilic pneumonia I: infarction O: organizing pneumonia (including COP) U: usual interstitial pneumonit...

 Tree-in-bud sign (lung)

 Tree-in-bud sign or pattern describes the CT appearance of multiple areas of centrilobular nodules with a linear branching pattern.
 Although initially described in patients with endobronchial tuberculosis, it is now recognised in a large number of conditions.
 Pathology Pathogenesis The tree-i...